terrymorse58/wsi-coding-challenge/README.md

 To permit page navigtion without a pointing device, navigation is supported using `tab`, `enter`, and `esc` keys.

-Pressing `tab` key sets the focus on the next product card's image, and an outline indicates which card image has focus.
+Pressing the `tab` key sets the focus on the next product card's image, and an outline indicates which card image has focus.
 Pressing `esc` removes focus from the product image.

 When a product card's image has focus, the `enter` key opens an overlay which displays a carousel of product images.

-When the overlay is displayed, `esc` closes it and returns focus to the product card image.
+When the overlay image gallery is displayed, `esc` closes it and returns focus to the product card image.

 #### Styling ####

-Styling is set in `wsiprods.css`.
+Styling is managed in `wsiprods.css`.
 To permit easy changes to the apperance, this file uses CSS custom properties (variables) for all the significant
  styles: